 Whilst the V8’s were constantly upgraded, they were starting to look dated by the early 1980’s.
 The replacement for the V8 was still some way off, so the old association with Zagato was renewed in 1985.
 The limited edition V8 Vantage Zagato and Zagato Volante were a sales success; the cash earned was used to fund the development of the Virage – the car that eventually replaced the AM V8.
 Despite the great age of the design, constant development kept the V8 going until 1989.
 Performance of the X-pack V8 Vantage in particular was equal to many other late 80’s supercars and demand remained strong in the buoyant market for Astons and other prestigious classic cars.

-The V8’s are a popular first choice as a Classic Aston Martin; they are also one of the most popular cars within the Aston Martin Owners Club.
-It is often said that a decent V8 can cost the same as a brand new performance saloon but with impeccable breeding and supercar performance thrown in.
-Recently prices have hardened and you will have to hunt out a well sorted example.
-Running costs are potentially a problem, especially as petrol is getting very expensive right now and they are thirsty for the stuff, but this is easily outweighed by negligible depreciation and inexpensive classic insurance.
+The chrome bumper V8’s are a popular first choice as a Classic Aston Martin; they were until the introduction of the DB7, the most popular cars within the Aston Martin Owners Club.
+It used to be said that a decent AM V8 can cost the same as a brand new performance saloon but with impeccable breeding and supercar performance thrown in.
+But recently prices have hardened and you will have to hunt out a well sorted example.
+Running costs are potentially a problem, especially as petrol is getting very expensive right now and they are thirsty for the stuff, but this is easily outweighed by no depreciation and inexpensive classic insurance.
 If your purse is big enough, go for the performance icon that is the V8 Vantage and live happily ever after.
 By todays standards, they were built in tiny numbers